How to eat an elephant…I mean knit a sweater

 (for our pattern samples we used Madelinetosh Vintage in ‘twig’ and ‘grove’, ‘robin red breast’ and ‘whiskey barrel’, ‘well water’ and ‘whiskey barrel’ and ‘smoke’ and ‘charcoal’)

-This tells us that we need to use a worsted weight yarn (more on what that is below), in 2 colours, and that for the size we have chosen we will require 320 yds of the main colour (we are using ‘rainwater’), and 180 yards of the contrast colour (we are using ‘twig’).
+This tells us that we need to use a worsted weight yarn (more on what that is below), in 2 colours, and that for the size we have chosen we will require 320 yds of the main colour (I’m using ‘rainwater’), and 180 yards of the contrast colour (I’m using ‘twig’).

 It also makes a note that the sample project as photographed in the book was knit in a yarn called Madelinetosh Vintage and the names of the various colours the samples were knit in.
 We can look up this yarn on ravelry, and learn some information about it: